Startup Business Plan

 Company Description

 As the name implies, this section describes your company's history, mission, values, and milestones.
 What is your competitive advantage?
-Go into detail about the problem your business solves.
+Go into detail about the problem your startup solves.
 Being specific is the key.
 If there are experts on your team, list them here and the difference they’ll make.

 Market Analysis